stevengj/Julia-EuroSciPy14/README.md

 infrastructure](https://github.com/JuliaLang/Interact.jl) to provide
 truly interactive computations.

-Although most Julia–Python interaction is from Julia users calling Python, there is potential for benefits to flow in both directions in the future.
+<p>Although most Julia–Python interaction is from Julia users calling
+Python, there is potential for benefits to flow in both directions in the future.
 The same PyCall software that allows Julia code to call Python can also [allow Python code to call